samjenkins2001/Frenetix/cr_scenario_handler/README.md

 For the development IDE we suggest [PyCharm](http://www.jetbrains.com/pycharm/)

 ### Installation
-1. Clone this repository, `checkout develop_RT`, and create a new virtual environment `python3.10 -m venv venv`
+1. Clone this repository, and
+   create a new virtual environment `python3.10 -m venv venv`

 2. Install the package: